 Any time you see these words in a sentence, you know they are performing a linking or connective function in showing a relationship or describing a state.
-For example:

 Common verbs that can exist as either action verbs or linking verbs include:

-Since these verbs can function as either action verbs or copular verbs, how do you make the distinction?
-A common test is to replace the verb you suspect in the sentence with an appropriate form of a true linking verb.
+Since some linking verbs can function as either action verbs or copular verbs, how do you make the distinction?
+A quick and easy test is to replace the verb you suspect in the sentence with an appropriate form of a true linking verb.

 Substitute the copular verb "are" for the word "looked" in both sentences.
 In the first sentence, it makes sense: "The flowers are wilted."
 In the second sentence, however, it doesn't make sense: "She are for wildflowers."

 Teachers in upper elementary and middle school may need to include lessons on linking verbs in their curriculum.
 ESL students may also be learning about distinguishing this verb type.